NataliaDiaz5/SQA-automation/README.md

 # SQA-automation
-Example create a new register with Kraken library
+Example of how to create a new register with Kraken library